-It can be seen from Table 8 that the TOTAL two way Friday PM peak hour traffic generation will be 1,628 vehicles per hour.
+It can be seen from Table 8 that the TOTAL two way Friday PM peak hour traffic generation will be 1,432 vehicles per hour, which is 12% LOWER than the level of traffic generation previously assessed in the September 2011 TMAP.
 It is noted that this volume of vehicles will be separated into three main access intersections to reduce the impact on the existing road network.